-Bell and Bell Law Firm handles many different types of cases including child support.
-If you are not certain the amount of child support that you are entitled to under the law or that you may be obligated to pay, then please call our law firm at 704-992-1590 for a consultation and speak directly to a child support lawyer .
+Bell Law Firm handles many different types of cases including child support.
+If you are not certain the amount of child support that you are entitled to under the law or that you may be obligated to pay, then please call our law firm at 704-992-1590. for a consultation and speak directly to a child support lawyer .

 At our firm, we handle all types of child support matters including modifications of child support.
 A motion to modify your child support may be asking the court for an increase or a decrease depending on whether yours or the other parent's financial circumstances have changed substantially.

 There are several steps.
 First you must determine whether you use Worksheet A or Worksheet B.

 Worksheet A is used when one parent has primary physical custody of the minor children, which means that the parent has the minor children spend the night at their residence at least two-thirds of the year or at least 243 overnights out of 365 days in the year.

 For example, if one parent has visitation every other weekend and two weeks in the summer, that is only 66 overnights per year and worksheet A would be used.

 Worksheet B is used when both parents share custody of the minor children, which spend the night at both residences at least one-third of the year, or at least 123 overnights with each parent.

 For example, if one parent has visitation every other weekend (52 overnights), every Wednesday night (52 overnights), and three weeks throughout the year for vacation and holidays (21 overnights), then that equals 125 overnights and worksheet B would be used.

 A: Start with the gross monthly income of both parties.
 Look at day care expenses, health insurance expenses, and other extraordinary medical expenses.
 This is a good place to start.
 Once you have these basic items, call our office at 704-992-1590 and we can walk you through the process.

 Q: Am I paying too much in child support?